PrefectHQ/ControlFlow/docs/index.md

 !!! question "What's an agentic workflow?"
-    An agentic workflow is a process that treats LLMs as autonomous entities capable of making decisions and performing complex tasks through iterative interactions.
+    An agentic workflow treats LLMs as autonomous entities capable of making decisions and performing complex tasks through iterative interactions.
+At least some of the workflow logic is carried out by the LLMs themselves.

 ## Design principles